BigThunderSR/node-red-contrib-onstar2/MIGRATION.md

 - Attempt v3 API first
 - Fall back to v1 API if vehicle doesn't support v3
 - Cache the working API version for optimal performance
+- Parse both v3 and v1 response structures transparently

 **No configuration needed** - this happens transparently!

+The response parsing handles both API formats:

+- **v3 API**: `response.data.status` and `response.data.requestId`
+- **v1 API**: `response.data.commandResponse.status` and `response.data.commandResponse.requestId`

+Your flows will continue to work regardless of which API your vehicle uses.

 ### Enhanced EV Charging Control